OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 For boards with multiple memory banks of the same type, designers can configure these as a single contiguous global memory region.
 This is done by specifying each memory interface within a single global_mem element.
 Figure 2-6 showed 4 DDR4 memory banks configured as a single global memory region.

 With this configuration, FPGA application developers have the option to use contiguous memory region in an interleaved or a non-interleaved fashion.
 Even with contiguous memory regions, kernel developers can partition data buffers across the banks/memory channels.
-Please refer to [Global Memory Access Optimization section in Intel oneAPI FPGA Handbook](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/developer-guide/current/global-memory-accesses-optimization.html) for more details on these partitioning techniques.
+Please refer to [Global Memory Access Optimization section in Intel® oneAPI DPC++/C++ Compiler Handbook for Intel® FPGAs](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/developer-guide/current/global-memory-accesses-optimization.html) for more details on these partitioning techniques.

 ###### **2.1.5.1.2 Heterogeneous Memory**
 <div id="het_mem"></div>